Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

-In \cite{Man_Ricci}, Manning considered the variation of the \emph{topological entropy} $h_{\rm top}(g)$ along the normalized Ricci flow in the above setting.
-This quantity coincides with Liouville entropy if and only if the metric $g$ is hyperbolic \cite[Corollary 2.5]{Ka}.
-Moreover, Katok also proved that Liouville entropy (resp. topological entropy) is maximized (resp. minimized) at hyperbolic metrics among negatively curved metrics of the same area \cite[Theorem B]{Ka}.
-Using Katok's above result for $h_{\rm top}(g)$, Manning proved the topological entropy decreases along the normalized Ricci flow \cite[Theorem 1]{Man_Ricci}.
+Manning considered the variation of the \emph{topological entropy} along the normalized Ricci flow, proving it decreases starting from any negatively curved metric \cite{Man_Ricci}.
+The topological entropy is an invariant which describes the total exponential complexity of a dynamical system, whereas the Liouville entropy encodes its average complexity with respect to the Liouville (volume) measure.
+Katok proved that Liouville entropy (resp. topological entropy) is maximized (resp. minimized) at hyperbolic metrics among negatively curved metrics of the same area \cite[Theorem B]{Ka}.
+Moreover, he showed these two entropies coincide if and only if the metric $g$ is hyperbolic \cite[Corollary 2.5]{Ka}.

-In contrast to Manning's proof of \cite[Theorem 1]{Man_Ricci}, our proof of Theorem \ref{theo:Liou} does not use the fact that Liouville entropy is minimized at hyperbolic metrics.
-As such, this paper gives a new proof of this fact (shown also in \cite[Theorem 1]{Man2} and \cite[Corollary 1]{Sar}).